pixelgrade/wp-job-manager-booking-services/readme.txt

 == Installation ==

 1. Install and Activate
-2. Go to "Job Listings > Settings > 3rd Party Booking Services" and activate the services that you want.
+2. Go to "Job Listings > Settings > Booking Services" and activate the services that you want.

 == Frequently Asked Questions ==

 == Changelog ==

+= 1.0.1: June 6, 2017 =

+* Removed Guestful support since it has been discontinued.
+* Added message in widget form when no service ahs been selected.

 = 1.0.0: December 2, 2015 =